 Do not connect any cable grounds to "instrument ground", "control ground", or any non-earth ground system.
-Make all required electrical connections based on the wiring diagrams.

 The use of cable with individually-shielded twisted pairs is recommended.
 All signal lines should be shielded to prevent picking up stray signals from nearby equipment.
 Installations with severe electromagnetic interference (EMI) may require shielded cable run in conduit, double-shielded wire, or other precautions.
 Connect the shields at the control system side or as indicated by the control system wiring practices, but never at both ends of the shield such that a ground loop is created.
-Wires exposed beyond the shield must be less than 2 inches (51 mm).
+Wires exposed beyond the shield must be less than 2 inches

+(51 mm).
 The wiring should provide signal attenuation to greater than 68 dB.